chaoge525/soafee_demo/documentation/contributing.rst

 available at ``tools/build/doc-build.py``.
 This script will install all necessary Python packages into a temporary Python Virtual Environment, and generate an HTML version of the documentation under ``public/``.
-The script requires Python 3.8 or greater, and can be executed via:
+The script requires Python 3.8 or greater, and to build the EWAOL documentation should be called from the ``meta-ewaol`` directory via:

 .. code-block:: console